CosmoLike/cocoa/README.md

 ## Installation of Cocoa required packages <a name="required_packages"></a>

 Cosmolike, including the interface between Cosmolike and Cobaya, requires some C, C++ and Python packages to be installed.
 These packages include [GSL](https://www.gnu.org/software/gsl/), [FFTW](https://www.fftw.org), [Armadillo](http://arma.sourceforge.net), [Pybind11](https://pybind11.readthedocs.io/en/stable/) and [Boost](https://www.boost.org).
 In addition, Planck likelihood requires [CFITSIO](https://heasarc.gsfc.nasa.gov/fitsio/), and Cobaya requires many additional Python packages.
 The overabundance of compiler and package versions, each one with a different set of bugs and regressions, can make the installation of any big code (and the verification of numerical results) to be pure agony.
-We then try to simplify installation, and more importantly, standardize the package environment used by Cocoa in this section.
+In this section, we try to simplify installation, and more importantly, **standardize the package environment** adopted by Cocoa.

 ### Via Conda (best for Linux/HPC) <a name="required_packages_conda"></a>

-A simple way to install most prerequisites is via [Conda](https://github.com/conda/conda) environments.
-Cocoa's internal scripts will then install any remaining missing packages when compiling the base code.
+The simpler way to install most prerequisites is via [Conda](https://github.com/conda/conda) environments.
+Cocoa's internal scripts will then install any remaining missing packages, using a provided internal cache located at [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries).
 Assuming that the user had previously installed [Minicoda](https://docs.conda.io/en/latest/miniconda.html) (or [Anaconda](https://www.anaconda.com/products/individual)), the first step is to type the following commands to create the cocoa Conda environment.

       conda create --name cocoa python=3.7 --quiet --yes && \
       conda install -n cocoa --quiet --yes  \